Approach to Cultural Competency

 As the diversity of the populations that we serve continues to grow, the importance of cultural competency or "cultural and linguistic appropriateness" in the effective delivery of health services is undeniable.

 In the late 1980's and early 1990's, Chicago like other cities in the mid-west and west coast, became home to many new immigrants and refugees.
 To respond to the language needs of these communities in the health care setting that otherwise may have been overlooked; Advocate Illinois Masonic Medical Center not only developed a medical discount program called Hispanocare, but made the conscious decision to recruit and hire bilingual and bicultural physicians.
 Hispanocare's community outreach services grew to serve the needs of thousands of limited English speaking community residents by providing free services to thousands encountered every year.

 Hispanocare has covered a broad range of services, including discounts on private physician office visits, hospitals (inpatient and outpatient), and emergency room visits.
-Discounted services also include audiology and hearing aids, dental, diabetic counseling, mental health, and more.
+Discounted services also include audiology/hearing aids, dental, mental health, free prescription drug discount card and more.

 Hispanocare is a 501 C3 Not-for-Profit Organization.

 For additional information or sponsor opportunities, please call Hispanocare at 773.296.7157.

 Become a Member Today!

 To become a member of Hispanocare, please print and mail the membership application.